As of MySQL 5.6.6, MySQL provides an authentication plugin that implements SHA-256 hashing for user account passwords.

 If an SSL connection is not used but RSA encryption is available, the password is sent within an unencrypted connection, but the password is RSA-encrypted to prevent snooping.
 When the server receives the password, it decrypts it.
 A scramble is used in the encryption to prevent repeat attacks.

-As mentioned previously, RSA password encryption is available only if MySQL was built using OpenSSL.
-The implication for MySQL distributions built using yaSSL is that SHA-256 passwords can be used only when clients access the server using an SSL connection.
-For information about connecting to the server using SSL, see Section 6.3.10, “Using SSL for Secure Connections”.
+As mentioned previously, RSA password encryption is available only if MySQL was compiled using OpenSSL.
+The implication for MySQL distributions compiled using yaSSL is that SHA-256 passwords can be used only when clients use SSL to access the server.
+See Section 6.4.4, “Configuring MySQL to Use Secure Connections”.

 Restart the server, then connect to it and check the

 Rsa_public_keystatus variable value.
 The value will differ from that shown here, but should be nonempty:

 SHOW STATUS LIKE 'Rsa_public_key'\G*************************** 1. row *************************** Variable_name: Rsa_public_key Value: -----BEGIN PUBLIC KEY----- MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDO9nRUDd+KvSZgY7cNBZMNpwX6 MvE1PbJFXO7u18nJ9lwc99Du/E7lw6CVXw7VKrXPeHbVQUzGyUNkf45Nz/ckaaJa aLgJOBCIDmNVnyU54OT/1lcs2xiyfaDMe8fCJ64ZwTnKbY2gkt1IMjUAB5Ogd5kJ g8aV7EtKwyhHb0c30QIDAQAB -----END PUBLIC KEY-----

 If the value is empty, the server found some problem with the key files.
 Check the error log for diagnostic information.